trustwallet/wallet-core/samples/cpp/README.md

 You need to download and build WalletCore yourself (there is no official binary distribution).
-The dependencies TrezorCrypto and protobuf are also needed, these are also come with WalletCore.
+The dependencies TrezorCrypto and protobuf are also needed, these also come with WalletCore.
 You need to [build](https://developer.trustwallet.com/wallet-core/building) the library.